Buyers Weigh In on Paris Men’s Virtual Fashion Week

 Loewe stood out as a favorite of buyers, both for the collection and presentation, bridging the physical-digital divide with an interactive box of goodies that included fabric swatches and pop-out glasses stamped in cardboard.
 Casablanca caught attention, too, for a snazzy video presentation that swept the viewer off to a tropical paradise, where men in silky white shirts grooved to jazzy music before taking off in a bright red vintage sports car.

-Dior Homme figured high on the list of buyer favorites, too, with particular praise for the collaboration with artist Amoako Boafo.
+Dior men’s figured high on the list of buyer favorites, too, with particular praise for the collaboration with artist Amoako Boafo.

 Brands take note: buyers said they want to see clothing in videos rather than a teaser.
 They did appreciate peeks into the design process — as offered by Rick Owens — or catching a whiff of what it’s like backstage at a fashion show — as seen in the Hermès film.
 Issey Miyake was also singled out, for the collection and spirited dance presentation.